-- 1. Fifteen (15) different unpolished rocks, minerals or fossils collected from Oklahoma. - 2.
-Thirty (30) different unpolished rocks, minerals or fossils, including specimens of sedimentary, igneous and metamorphic. - 3.
-Self-Determined Exhibit Educational exhibit depicting some phase of geology, testing of minerals, polished rocks, etc. (Display should not exceed 24" x 24".) - ✓ Energy/petroleum exhibits.
+- At least one-third of the specimens in any collection must have been added during the current project year. - 1.
+Fifteen (15) different unpolished rocks, minerals or fossils collected from Oklahoma. - 2.
+Thirty (30) different unpolished rocks, minerals, or fossils, including specimens of sedimentary, igneous, and metamorphic. - 3.
+Self-Determined Exhibit Educational exhibit depicting some phase of geology, testing of minerals, polished rocks, etc. (Display should not exceed 24" x 24".)

+Energy/Petroleum Exhibits.

 Posters must be on 14" x 22" poster board.
 Each must be signed and dated on the back in permanent marker prior to laminating.
 Judging committee may mark or punch if not marked.
 Text of posters and displays should be readable from at least 10 ft. away.
-Displays should be self standing and not bigger that 3' x 3' (width x depth) when sides are extended.
+Displays should be self-standing and not bigger that 3' x 3' (width x depth) when sides are extended.